A bit of a selection of gear I use on my body and bikes to make the long days and Iron Butt rides more comfortable. Starting at the inside out.

 I’m not one to muck about with waterproof liners, warm liners, separate wet weather gear, blah blah.
 The KLIM is an incredible outer shell, I layer appropriately underneath and I don’t all that often stop to adjust layers because a combination of opening and closing vents usually takes care of most of a single day’s variation in temps.
 I don’t zip the jacket to the pants (you can) I just wear the KLIM braces.

-These are simply the best Goretex waterproof boots I’ve ever owned.
+These Daytona Boots are simply the best Goretex waterproof boots I’ve ever owned.
 I wear them all year round and look after them using Daytona’s own leathercare products and the Nikwax water based wax very occasionally.
+The Road Star are shorter for summer or shorter rides.
+The Travel Star are longer boots.
+I actually wear the Big Star GTX which are the Travel Star GTX for people withe big feet, up to a proper size eur 51.
 These boots aren’t cheap but they are worth every cent.
 I also wear size 15 US shoes so it’s fantastic to have a brand that makes boots in my size and even a bit bigger.

 BMW Pro Winter 2 Gloves

-I bought my current pair in 2010.
-When they wear out I’m going to buy another pair.
+I bought my first pair in 2010 and second in 2016.
+The originals are still OK but looking a bit ratty.
+The new Pro Winters have some design features that the originals didn’t have.
+I prefer the design of the old ones but the new ones are still my glove of choice for cooler weather.
 One issue with LD riding is that after a few days your skin can degrade, these gloves really look after your hands to the point I often wear them in warmer weather rides just for that aspect.
 I also have a pair of the Pro Summer Gloves for wet weather summer riding.

-Like the KLIM suit, eventually water will get through but by that time you are already doing it tough and it’s still a bit of a surprise when it does.
+Like the KLIM suit, eventually water will get through if it’s raining long and hard but by that time you are already doing it tough and it’s still a bit of a surprise when it does.
+I don’t bother with goretex mittens and rain covers for gloves etc. All power to you if you like them but wet hands haven’t ever been a ride stopper for me.